Vasilica1/hello/README.md

-git status -> what's currently happening inside of my repository git push -> pushed my changes to GitHub server git commit -am "message" -> git commit and git add together
+git status -> what's currently happening inside of my repository git push -> pushed my changes to GitHub server git commit -am "message" -> git commit and git add together git pull-> the opposite what git push did, take the changes the currently exist on GitHub and go ahead and pull the most recent changes down